IQM was established in the UK in October 2004 with the objective of supporting both state and independent schools to become inclusive.

 - Improves inclusive nature of all schools

-Joe has been the Managing Director of IQM since its inception in 2004.
+Joe has been the CEO of IQM since its inception in 2004.
 During his teaching career Joe has worked both as a teacher and senior leader, working with high achieving schools as well as those in Special Measures.
 Joe has also worked as an education consultant providing bespoke courses for teachers across the UK.
 He has also lead a team of interim managers working in very challenging schools throughout the UK.
 Joe has delivered training in England, Ireland, Egypt, Kuwait, United Arab Emirates and Kuala Lumpur on the importance of an inclusive education.

 Sales & Marketing Director

 Eilish has been with IQM since 2009.
 Eilish’s teaching career spanned secondary schools in Gloucestershire, Worcestershire, Herefordshire and Hemel Hempstead before moving on to a very large college of Further Education in Wiltshire where she led a large team of professionals in the Business, Law, Economics and Accounting Faculty.
 She has taught at GCSE level but more extensively at A Level in both academic and vocational subjects.
 Eilish has delivered a variety of training courses to teachers across the UK and in the Middle East on a wide range of topics but specialising in inclusive education.